 All customers using RavenDB persistence with distributed transactions, which are enabled by default, are affected.

-Customers using RavenDB with local transactions only, and who have disabled the Distributed Transaction Coordinator on the servers running endpoints, are not affected.
+Customers using RavenDB with local transactions only and who have disabled the Distributed Transaction Coordinator on the servers running endpoints are not affected.

-All affected versions of the NServiceBus.RavenDB package have been patched to log a warning if an unsafe configuration is detected.
-In Versions 5.0 and above, the configuration will not be supported and will throw an exception if detected.
+-package were patched to log a warning if an unsafe configuration is detected.
+In Versions 5.0 and above, the configuration is not supported and will throw an exception if detected.

 Cause of data loss